HarukiMoriarty/CastleKV/README.md

 This project implements a distributed key-value store for CS739 Distributed Systems at UW Madison.

 It provides a scalable, partition-based architecture with support for basic key-value operations across multiple tables.
-The system features one-shot ACID transaction properties and is currently being extended to implement Raft consensus protocol for fault-tolerant replicas.
+The system features one-shot ACID transaction properties and supports Raft consensus protocol for fault-tolerant replicas.

 ## Architecture